Tehnix/wp-campusnet-authentication/README.txt

 Use your university's CampusNet login via their API.
 It requires a user to be a member of a specific CampusNet group (defineable) to get access, that way, the administration of users is kept in one place (or, use group/elementid 0 to not use a group).
 For each user logging in, it makes sure that a wordpress user is created/exists, so if the CampuseNet API ever breaks, you can disable it and the users can login using the username and password they used earlier.

-NOTE: since it tries to detect if a user is a student by checking if the first letter is s, you cannot have normal users with usernames that start with s.
+NOTE: it adds a checkbox on the login page that sets if the user is a student or not.

 == Installation ==